sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Rules:

-- A recap word is a previously difficult word that is still relevant to the active Welsh style.
+- A recap word is a word with `recapDue === true` that is still relevant to the active Welsh style.
+- `recapDue` is created when a word has previously been answered incorrectly or revealed.
+- Recap injection is quiet automatic reinforcement inside normal sessions, not a separate user-selected mode or public UI label.
 - Recap injection should not happen in dedicated Review difficult words sessions.
 - Recap should not reduce session quality or cause duplicate variantGroupId entries.
 - If no eligible recap word exists, run the normal session unchanged.
+- Normal sessions may inject up to one recap-due word.
-- Recap should prefer words that were previously incorrect or revealed, prioritising recent/current difficult words.
+- Recap should prefer words that were previously incorrect or revealed, prioritising current difficult words before resolved recap-due words.
-- If the recap word is completed cleanly, update its difficult status using the existing review removal rule.
+- If the recap word is completed cleanly, update its current difficulty using the existing review removal rule.
+- Recap eligibility clears after the required clean recap passes currently implemented, which is two clean recap completions tracked by `cleanRecapCount`.
+- Recap-due words must not keep the homepage “Revisit a few words” / Review difficult words option visible after current difficult words have been resolved.
 - This is not a full spaced repetition system and should not introduce complex scheduling.

 ### 10.4 Session integrity